Machine Requirements

 Locating Your Data Sources

-These are your customers and prospects, possibly even your employees and vendors - any list of records containing identity data, including watch lists.
+These are your customers and prospects, possibly even your employees and vendors, or any source of records containing identity data.
+You can find these in your:

 - Address Books: Microsoft Outlook, Gmail and Lotus Notes